-2. Because the class period certified in Le ends on June 30, 2017, Plaintiffs Johnson, Dollaway and Connelly bring this case on behalf of those, like themselves, who fought in a bout promoted by the UFC from July 1, 2017 until the illicit scheme alleged herein ceases.
-Like Le, this is a civil antitrust action under Section 2 of the Sherman Act, 15 U.S.C. § 2, for treble damages and other relief arising out of Defendants' overarching anticompetitive scheme to maintain and enhance the UFC's (a) monopoly power in the market for promotion of live Professional Mixed Martial Arts ("MMA")

-Fighter bouts, 1 and (b) monopsony power in the market for Professional MMA Fighter services.
+- This is a civil antitrust action under Section 2 of the Sherman Act, 15 U.S.C. § 2, for 1. treble damages and other relief arising out of Defendant's overarching anticompetitive scheme to maintain and enhance its (a) monopoly power in the market for promotion of live Elite Professional mixed martial arts ("MMA") bouts, and (b) monopsony power in the market for live Elite Professional MMA Fighter services.
 The relevant geographic market for both the Relevant Input Market and Relevant Output Market is limited to the United States and, in the alternative, North America.
 Regardless of whether the relevant geographic market includes the U.S., North America, or indeed the entire world, the UFC has monopoly and monopsony power, which it gained, enhanced, and maintained through the anticompetitive scheme alleged herein.
-As alleged below, the UFC has engaged in an illegal scheme to eliminate competition from would-be rival MMA Promoters by systematically preventing them from gaining access to resources critical to successful MMA Promotions (namely, top-ranked MMA athletes), including by imposing extreme restrictions on UFC Fighters' ability to fight for would-be rivals during and after their tenure with the UFC.
-As a result of this scheme, UFC Fighters are paid a fraction of what they would earn in a competitive marketplace.
+As alleged below, the UFC has engaged in an illegal scheme to eliminate competition from would-be rival MMA Promoters by systematically preventing them from gaining access to resources critical to successful MMA Promotions, including by imposing extreme restrictions on UFC Fighters' ability to fight for would-be rivals during and after their tenure with the UFC.
+As part of the scheme, the UFC not only controls Fighters' careers, but also takes and expropriates the rights to their names and likenesses in perpetuity.
+As a result of this scheme, UFC Fighters are paid a fraction of what they would earn in a competitive marketplace. - 2.
+Plaintiffs Brandon Vera and Pablo Garza are both members of two distinct classes in this action.
+First, they are "Bout Class Plaintiffs"-Elite Professional MMA Fighters who have each fought in a bout promoted by the UFC during the Class Period (defined below).
+The Bout Class Plaintiffs bring this action on behalf of themselves and a proposed class of similarly situated UFC Fighters (the "Bout Class," defined in more detail below).